 The Best Substack Newsletters for Independent Writers: The Unpublishable

 When it comes to thinking and writing independently, Jessica DeFino of The Unpublishable is boldly leading the way.
-She's a reporter on a mission to expose and reform the beauty industry and its capitalistic ways.
+She's a reporter on a mission to expose and reform the beauty industry and its capitalistic ways with her paid newsletters.

 Self-proclaimed as the beauty industry's least-favorite newsletter, The Unpublishable uses memes and pop culture references to illustrate the toxic and cult-like nature of the beauty industry.

 With glowing reviews from HuffPost, New York Magazine, and The Sunday Times, this Substack newsletter proudly creates the beauty-critical content other publications have deemed “unpublishable.”

 The Unpublishable Substack weekly newsletter creates content that puts people before products, tears down beauty standards, and tells you everything the beauty industry won't tell you.